The Downs (ship anchorage)

+In August 1511, Andrew Barton, a privateer, was killed in battle on board his ship.
+The Battle of the Downs took place here in 1639, when the Dutch navy destroyed a Spanish fleet which had sought refuge in neutral English waters.
 During the First World War, German destroyers made frequent raids against ships anchored in the Downs.
-Royal Navy vessels of the Dover Patrol were often tasked with guarding the area at night to discourage the enemy or counterattack.
+Royal Navy vessels of the Dover Patrol were often tasked with guarding the area at night to discourage the enemy or counter-attack.

-In the present day, with the English Channel still the busiest shipping lane in the world, cross-Channel ferries and other ships still seek shelter here.
+The English Channel remains the busiest shipping lane in the world; cross-Channel ferries and other ships still seek shelter in The Downs.

 Popular culture

 "Black-eyed Susan" or "All in the Downs" is a song by John Gay (1685–1732).
 The roadstead is also mentioned in the naval song "Spanish Ladies".